Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Irreducible CQH-Hermitian Spaces and Positive Line Modules

 Hermite--Einstein vector bundles are objects of central importance in classical complex geometry.
 They are intimately related to the theory of Yang--Mills connections \cite{HEYMs}.
-Moreover, the Donaldson--Uhlenbeck--Yau theorem relates the existence of an Hermite--Einstein metric to semi-stability of the vector bundle, see \cite{KobyHit} for details.
-The investigation of how such structures and results extend to the noncommutative setting presents itself as a very interesting direction for future research.
+Moreover, the Donaldson--Uhlenbeck--Yau theorem relates the existence of an Hermite--Einstein metric to semi-stability of the vector bundle, see \cite{KobyHit}.
+The investigation of how such results extend to the noncommutative setting presents itself as a very interesting direction for future research. \end{remark}